leftCoast/Recipes/README.md

 Pork chop?
 3/4" thick bone in.

 Spice, spice for frying chicken, or prawns. (marionkay.com Chicken seasoning 99-X) <- This is the bomb!

+Chicken Italian sausage.
+Isernoio's Hot Italian chicken sausage.
+Comes in 1 lb packs.
+All the flavor without the pork fat.